rianmubarok/yukomp-web/README.md

-# Yukomp - File Compression Tool
+# Yukomp - File Compression Made Simple

-Yukomp is a powerful file compression tool designed to help you optimize your files efficiently.
-Whether you're working with images or PDFs, Yukomp provides a simple and intuitive interface to compress your files while maintaining quality.
+Hey there! 👋 Welcome to Yukomp, your friendly file compression buddy!
+We're here to help you make your files smaller and more manageable without the hassle.
+Whether you're working with images or PDFs, Yukomp makes it super easy to optimize your files while keeping them looking great.

-The name "Yukomp" comes from the Indonesian phrase "Yuk Kompres!", which means "Let's compress!", reflecting the tool's friendly and inviting approach to file optimization.
+The name "Yukomp" comes from the Indonesian phrase "Yuk Kompres!", which means "Let's compress!" - because who doesn't love a fun way to save space? 😊

-## 🌟 Features
+## 🌟 What Can Yukomp Do?

 - **Image Compression**

-  - Compress multiple images at once
+  - Squeeze multiple images at once
-  - Maintain visual quality
+  - Keep your images looking sharp and clear
-  - Supports JPG, JPEG, and PNG formats
+  - Works with JPG, JPEG, and PNG files

 - **PDF Compression**
-  - Reduce PDF file sizes
+  - Make your PDFs lighter and faster
-  - Maintain document quality
+  - Keep your documents looking professional
-  - Perfect for sharing and storing documents
+  - Perfect for sharing and storing

-## 🛠️ Tech Stack
+## 🛠️ Built With

 ### Frontend